 Visitors can count on a variety of festivals and music on the square virtually every summer weekend.

-Prescott's Frontier Days include its rodeo that started in 1888, making it one of the world's oldest rodeos, and an Independence Day parade.
+Prescott's Frontier Days includes an Independence Day parade and its rodeo that started in 1888, making it one of the world's oldest rodeos.

 Established in 1864, Prescott was the Territorial capital and has a rich history full of tales of brawling miners and cowboys in raucous saloons.

 Arizona historian Marshall Trimble wrote that Montezuma Street -- better known as Whiskey Row -- had 47 saloons at the turn of the 20th century.
 The frontier town lost 25 of those saloons and five hotels when the block went up in flames in July 1900.

 The story goes that Palace Saloon patrons rescued the Brunswick back bar and its booze, carried it all across the street to the courthouse square where they resumed drinking while firefighters battled the blaze.

 The Palace remains a mainstay of Whiskey Row and its been a movie set for several films, including Junior Bonner (1972) with Steve McQueen and directed by Sam Peckinpah, Wanda Nevada (1979) with Peter Fonda and Brooke Shields, and Billy Jack (1971) with Tom Laughlin.